Gertjan423/ghc-proposals/proposals/0278-explicit-specificity-in-kinds.rst

 users can choose to explicitly pass in the kind for ``k`` as well as the type for ``a``.
 For example, users could either write ``D2 Int`` and ``D2 Type Int``.

+It is however really useful to explicitly annotate kind-polymorphic code.
-Finally, let's say we want to explicitly bind the kind ``k``, which would look as follows
+So for our final example, let's explicitly bind the kind ``k``, which would look as follows
 ::
  data D3 k (a :: k) = K3
 If we now ask GHC for the kind of ``D3``, we get
 ::
  forall k -> k -> Type
-Note that the kind variable ``k`` has become **required**, meaning that users have to instantiate the kind before they can instantiate the type.
+Note however that the kind variable ``k`` has suddenly become **required**, meaning that users have to instantiate the kind before they can instantiate the type, which might not be desireable.

-All of this is already possible with current versions of GHC.
+Note that none of these examples are new and this is already possible with current versions of GHC.

 This proposal introduces new syntax to specify whether a type variable should be required, specified or inferred when explicitly binding a variable.